Workflow

 Projected annual savings: $38,964

 Twenty-three well-chosen negatives with the right match types.
-That's the entire defensive layer for this account, and it will catch future variations of the same waste patterns without any additional maintenance for weeks.
+That's enough to form the entire defensive layer at this scale, and it will catch future variations of the same waste patterns without any additional maintenance for weeks.

 Making This a Weekly Habit